Anuschka (film)

-Anuschka is a 1942 German historical drama film directed by Helmut Käutner and starring Hilde Krahl, Siegfried Breuer and Friedl Czepa.
+Anuschka is a 1942 German historical drama film directed by Helmut Käutner, and starring Hilde Krahl, Siegfried Breuer and Friedl Czepa.

-The film's sets were designed by the art director Ludwig Reiber.
 It was shot at the Barrandov Studios in Prague and Cinecitta in Rome.
 Location filming took place in Carinthia.
+The film's sets were designed by art director Ludwig Reiber.

+Synopsis

+In rural Moravia, Anuschka loses her family farm when her father dies heavily in debt.
+She takes up an offer to go to Vienna to work as a maid to the surgeon Felix von Hartberg who treated her father following an accident.
+However, his wife Eva is having an affair and when she gives her husband's gift of an expensive lighter to her lover, she allows Anuschka to wrongly take the blame.